subbaraidu124/subbaraidu124/README.md

 👋 Hey there!
-I'm N B V SUBBA RAIDU, a passionate Data Engineer based in the United States, with a knack for crafting robust data pipelines that drive impactful insights.
-With over 3 years of hands-on experience, I specialize in designing and implementing data solutions using a diverse tech stack, including SQL, Python, PySpark, SnapLogic Pipelines, and Databricks.
+I'm N B V SUBBA RAIDU, a passionate Software Engineer based in the United States, with a focus on building scalable web applications and systems.
+With over 3 years of hands-on experience, I specialize in designing and implementing software solutions using technologies like C#, .NET, JavaScript, Angular, SQL, and VB.NET.

-🛠️ My technical toolkit encompasses a wide array of skills, from data warehousing concepts and cloud platforms like AWS and Azure to web development frameworks like React Native and Angular.
-I'm proficient in version control using Git and Bitbucket and well-versed in both Waterfall and Agile methodologies.
+🛠️ My technical toolkit covers a broad range of skills, from full-stack web development to cloud platforms like AWS and Azure.
+I’m proficient in version control systems like Git and Bitbucket and have experience in both Waterfall and Agile methodologies.

-💼 In my most recent role at EnScope IT LLC, I honed my skills in creating efficient data pipelines, collaborating seamlessly with cross-functional teams, and ensuring data integrity through meticulous monitoring and documentation.
-Prior to that, at Data ERP Systems, I led a team in developing ETL pipelines that significantly streamlined workflows, saving valuable time and resources.
+💼 In my most recent role at EnScope IT LLC, I focused on developing web applications, enhancing user interfaces, and ensuring seamless back-end integration.
+Prior to that, at Genesis Infocom Private Limited, I led the development of full-stack applications, implemented API integrations, and automated workflows, which significantly improved project efficiency.

-📚 Outside the professional realm, I've undertaken various academic projects, from analyzing Formula 1 race data using Azure Databricks to developing ETL pipelines for financial market data on AWS S3.
-I'm also passionate about leveraging technology for social impact, as demonstrated by projects like "Not For Sale," an iOS and Android app aimed at connecting donors with those in need.
+📚 I've also worked on various academic projects, including building web applications and mobile apps, analyzing data using cloud-based services, and developing real-time solutions like a COVID-19 Tracker using React and Chart.js.

 🎓 I hold a Master of Science in Information Systems from the University of Memphis and a Bachelor of Technology in Computer Science and Engineering from Sathyabama University.

-🌟 I'm always excited to collaborate on innovative data projects and contribute to the vibrant developer community on GitHub.

-Let's build something awesome together! 🚀
+🌟 I'm passionate about creating innovative solutions that improve user experiences and drive business outcomes.
+Let’s build something great together! 🚀

 <img src="https://media0.giphy.com/media/K16aUytpG7JybNAfWH/200w.gif?cid=6c09b952blvi0ihvup83ws44pg2yjz85vmua0u56csj2gx7d&ep=v1_gifs_search&rid=200w.gif&ct=s" align="right" width="200" Height="200">